jjc385/autograder-demo/readme.md

 First, see Gradescope's [autograder documentation][gs-autograder-docs], which explains how to use and customize the autograder.

-Then clone this repository and modify the `tests` directory acording to your needs.
+Then clone this repository and add to the `tests` directory acording to your needs.
+Any files of the form `tests/test*.py` will be searched for unit tests.

 This entire project directory is intended to be zipped and uploaded to gradescope, during the "Autograder Configuration" step.